himbeer-toni/WebGit/README.md

 ## Appendix: Understanding Colored Git Diff Output

-WebGit displays git diffs with color highlights for clarity, closely matching standard `git diff` output.
+GitPeek displays git diffs with color highlights for clarity, closely matching standard `git diff` output.
 Here’s what you may see:

 ### Diff Output Components